toybreaker/slavina/_2do.md

 - 404 redirect to home page
 - add link on copy action (via script)
 - external links auto open in new windows (via script)
-- data driven
 - site qr code in footer
-- Auto-tag via [jekyll-tagging-lite](https://github.com/mehdisadeghi/jekyll-tagging-lite) which is an updated version of [this](https://github.com/pattex/jekyll-tagging)

 # Dev Features: